diegobit/PCalc-Hybrid-Layout/README.md

 - *Binomial Coefficient (y, x)*.
 Available only in RPN mode
 - *Logᵧx alg*
 - *Logᵧx rpn*
+- *Multiply 10 times*: it's like pressing `×` 10 times, it multiplies the first 11 values of the RPN stack.
+Available only in RPN mode.
 - *Random [0-100]*
 - *Random [x-y] alg*
 - *Random [x-y] rpn*
 - *Ratio*: solves equations *x:a=b:c* and *a:x=b:c*.
 Put a *0* instead of *x*.
 For example: *S2=a*, *S1=0*, *y=b*, *x=c*, then you can execute it.
 Available only in RPN mode
-- *Sum 10 times*: sums the first 11 values of the RPN stack.
+- *Sum 10 times*: it's like pressing `+` 10 times, it sums the first 11 values of the RPN stack.
 Available only in RPN mode.

 #### Issues and TODO
 - *Ratio* doesn't solve equations *a:b=x:c* and *a:b=c:x*
 - *Ratio* for Algebraic mode
-- make *Sum 10 times* work for any RPN stack depth (not possible with current PCalc commands)
+- make *Sum 10 times* and *Multiply 10 times* work for any RPN stack depth (not possible with current PCalc instructions)

 ## Instructions
 Just download and open the layout and the two function packages with PCalc.